jsterling23/snake-game.py/README.md

 ## Getting Started

-> I build this on a Mac so I am not sure how curses library will work on windows os but I hear it doesn't work, or it's not supported > for windows.
+> I build this on a Mac so I am not sure how curses library will work on windows os but I hear it doesn't work, or it's not supported for windows.

 Otherwise, just take it and have fun.

-### Prerequisites
+## Prerequisites

 * Just make sure you have python installed.
-> I'm running 3.7
 * Terminal window: At least...
 Width 150.
 Height 60.

-### Launch it!
+## Launch it!
 ```
 $ python snake-game.py
 ```